camp-lab-tud/camp-lab-website/open-positions/index.md

   tooltip: Join us
 ---

-# {% include icon.html icon="fa-regular fa-envelope" %}Positions
+# {% include icon.html icon="fa-regular fa-rocket" %}Join us

+## PhD and postdocs

 No positions are available at the moment.

+## Master thesis

+Do you want to work with us for your master thesis?
+Feel free to contact [Prof. Baris Caglar](members/baris-caglar) with your topics of interest, a curriculum vitae and your academic records.